jeffriechers/NetScaler_Terraform_Template/Readme.md

     - Currently you need to clone the Directory and configure it seperately
 - Change some of the initial prompting, so that if you aren't using LDAP it won't prompt
 - Add additional authentication methods
-    - Currently just LDAP is support
-    - SAML configuration needed
+    - NetScaler OTP needed
     - Radius configuration needed
     - Certificate based authentication configuration needed
-    - nFactor login tree for multi-authentication needed
+    - nFactor login tree for multi-authentication needed (coming soon)
 - Programmatically setup HA configuration.
 - Setting up GSLB SNIP to get management access for config sync